 Concept induction

-This notebook offers sample EDSL code for using language models to identify concepts in unstructured texts, then generate criteria for the concepts, and then apply the criteria to evaluate the texts.
+This notebook provides example EDSL code for using language models to perform “concept induction”: identify concepts in unstructured texts; generate criteria for the concepts; and then apply the criteria to evaluate the texts.
+This idea is inspired by the recent paper: Concept Induction: Analyzing Unstructured Text with High-Level Concepts Using LLooM

 Identify concepts